 The symptoms of hypoglycemia are relieved within minutes of consuming sugar in any form, such as candy, glucose tablets, or a sweet drink, such as a glass of fruit juice.
 People with recurring episodes of hypoglycemia, especially those with diabetes, often prefer to carry glucose tablets because the tablets take effect quickly and provide a consistent amount of sugar.
 These people may benefit from consuming sugar followed by a food that provides longer-lasting carbohydrates (such as bread or crackers).
 When hypoglycemia is severe or prolonged and taking sugar by mouth is not possible, doctors quickly give glucose intravenously to prevent brain damage.

 People who are known to be at risk of episodes of severe hypoglycemia may keep glucagon on hand for emergencies.
 Glucagon administration stimulates the liver to release large amounts of glucose.
-It is given by injection or by a new nasal inhaler and generally restores blood glucose to an adequate level within 5 to 15 minutes.
-Glucagon kits are easy to use, and family members can be trained to administer the glucagon.
+It is given by injection or by a nasal inhaler and generally restores blood glucose to an adequate level within 5 to 15 minutes.
+Glucagon kits are easy to use, and family members or trusted others can be trained to administer the glucagon.

 People who do not have diabetes but are prone to hypoglycemia often can avoid episodes by eating frequent small meals rather than the usual three meals a day.